Jeremy Clarkson

 From a career as a local journalist in northern England, Clarkson rose to public prominence as a presenter of the original format of Top Gear in 1988.
-Since the mid-1990s, he has become a recognised public personality, regularly appearing on British television presenting his own shows for BBC and appearing as a guest on other shows.
-As well as motoring, Clarkson has produced programmes and books on subjects such as history and engineering.
-In 1998, he hosted the first series of Robot Wars, and from 1998 to 2000 he also hosted his own talk show, Clarkson.
+Since the mid-1990s, he has become a recognised public personality, regularly appearing on British television presenting his own shows for the BBC and appearing as a guest on other shows.
+As well as motoring, Clarkson has produced programmes on subjects such as history and engineering; he has also written numerous books, primarily on cars.
+In 1998, he hosted the first series of Robot Wars.
+From 1998 to 2000, he also hosted his own talk show, entitled Clarkson.

 In 2015, the BBC elected not to renew Clarkson's contract after he assaulted a Top Gear producer while filming on location.
 That year, Clarkson and his Top Gear co-presenters and producer Andy Wilman formed the production company W. Chump & Sons to produce The Grand Tour for Amazon Prime Video.

 Clarkson's opinionated but humorous tongue-in-cheek writing and presenting style has often provoked a public reaction.
-His actions, both privately and as a Top Gear presenter, have also sometimes resulted in criticism from the media, politicians, pressure groups and the public.
+His actions, both privately and as a Top Gear presenter, have also sometimes resulted in criticism from the media, politicians, pressure groups, and the public.
 He also has a significant public following, being credited as a major factor in the resurgence of Top Gear as one of the most popular shows on the BBC.
+In 2006, the British public ranked him number 19 in ITV's poll of TV's 50 Greatest Stars.

+Since 2019, he has become a farmer at Diddly Squat Farm for his show, Clarkson's Farm.
+The show received a positive reception and became a popular show on Prime Video upon its release.
+In May 2024, the "Clarkson's clause" amendment, named after Clarkson, was introduced; this clause makes it easier to convert unused agricultural buildings to commercial usage, something he did in Season 2 of the show when planning permission for his restaurant was denied.